-Primary Dissociation: When a traumatic event occurs, the person is unable to integrate the entire experience into the consciousness.
-The traumatic event is fragmented into isolated pieces without integration of a personal narrative.
+Primary Dissociation: When a traumatic event occurs, the person is unable to integrate the entire experience into consciousness.
+The traumatic event is fragmented into isolated pieces without the integration of a personal narrative.
 There is a lack of cognitive understanding of the experience.

-Secondary Dissociation: A person in a dissociated state experiences the self-acting in the event as if watching from above or from a distance.
+Secondary Dissociation: A person in a dissociated state experiences self-acting in the event as if watching from above or from a distance.
 Such an experience permits a person to distance themselves and view the event as a spectator.
 There is a lack of feeling and emotion related to the trauma.
 People who have survived complex PTSD depersonalization, Dissociation not otherwise specified, often fit into this category.

 Tertiary Dissociation: A person develops distinct ego states that contain the traumatic experience.
-These appear as personalities with distinct cognitive, affective, and behavioral patterns.
+These appear as personalities with distinct cognitive, affective, and behavioural patterns.
 Persons with Dissociative Identity Disorder are often in this category.